 Frequency of Updates:Annually

 Estate planning is more than just planning for transfer taxes.
-The changes made by the American Taxpayer Relief Act of 2012 will significantly impact the focus of estate planning.
+The recent changes will significantly impact the focus of estate planning.
 It's more important than ever to revisit your clients' existing estate plans to help them plan for their financial and personal needs after retirement, as well as evaluate and help them implement their goals for transferring their wealth.
 Estate planning involves both tax saving and nontax planning services.
 PPC's Guide to Practical Estate Planning can help you develop practical solutions to wealth transfer challenges.

 This Guide covers:

 - How to decide between the portability election and bypass trusts

 - Elder care planning